holab-hku/stellar/README.md

   - Make sure Rscript and Perl is also installed and is already on the PATH variable.
   - Use <code>nohup ... &</code> so that the command doesn't break upon logging off and continue to run in the backgroun even after signing off.
   - Within each script, code is commented for convenience
+  - To learn on how to create genome index files visit the holab page[https://holab-hku.github.io/10X-workshop/processing-10x-rna-seq-data.html]

 ## File Hierarchy